Satisfactory-Clips-Archive/video-clip-notes/docs/topics/features/tiers.md

 * [Tier 9](../../topics/features/tiers/tier-9.md)
 * [Tier 10](../../topics/features/tiers/tier-10.md)

+## July 6th, 2021 Livestream
+* Q&A: Do you plan to add more Tiers? [https://www.youtube.com/watch?v=VaqszvQTlYA](https://www.youtube.com/watch?v=VaqszvQTlYA)
+* Q&A: Why do we send stuff to the Space Elevator, is there a purpose or just to unlock new Tiers? [https://www.youtube.com/watch?v=8tmtxAwI04I](https://www.youtube.com/watch?v=8tmtxAwI04I)

 ## June 8th, 2021 Livestream
 * [Q&A: Can we get a way to skip certain stages for new playthroughs?](../../transcriptions/yt-DE_UxFAQUm0.md) [https://www.youtube.com/watch?v=DE_UxFAQUm0](https://www.youtube.com/watch?v=DE_UxFAQUm0)